DylanPDao/c0323-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Where do you put non-visible content about the HTML document?
+- Where do you put non-visible content about the HTML document? head

-- Where do you put visible content about the HTML document?
+- Where do you put visible content about the HTML document? body

-- Where do the `<head>` and `<body>` tags go in a valid HTML document?
+- Where do the `<head>` and `<body>` tags go in a valid HTML document? within HTML declaration

-- What is the purpose of a `<!DOCTYPE>` declaration?
+- What is the purpose of a `<!DOCTYPE>` declaration? tells browser what html you are using.
 ## Notes

 All student notes should be written here.